 Culture is one of the things that make us human.
 Culture shifts history:

-changing cultures can topple governments, alters global perceptions, creates or extinguishes conflicts.
+Changing cultures can topple governments, alters global perceptions, creates or extinguishes conflicts.
 Culture feeds off itself and is today a primary driver of human behaviour and society.

 At DHS we recognise the huge need for human expression.
 This is a need that should be harnessed to enable an appropriate and full evolution of the individual.
-The time period spent by a boy at senior school comprises a narrow window of opportunity.
+The time period spent by a boy at high school comprises a narrow window of opportunity.
 However, it is perhaps the most crucial developmental stage of his life.